All Episodes

 And if they really build big businesses, well, they're going to be hiring millions of people.

-Literally, they're putting pipes in the ground and they're robbing New York gas.
+The people in Pennsylvania literally, they're putting pipes in the ground and they're robbing New York gas.

 They're just smart.

-And New York has could create upstate New York is literally in an economic depression.
+And New York has could create, upstate New York is literally in an economic depression.

-And New York is so stupid, their neighboring state Pennsylvania, they literally are taking all of that natural gas, and they've created thousands and thousands of high-paying career jobs for people.
+The neighboring state, Pennsylvania, they literally are taking all of that natural gas and they've created thousands and thousands of high-paying career jobs for people.

 And they could do it in New York and revitalize all of upstate New York.